Become a Volunteer

 What is a Tester?

-As a tester, you play the role of a home seeker - a person who is looking for a housing unit in which to live.
+As a tester, you play the role of a home seeker to observe and document the ordinary business practices of housing providers, lenders, insurance companies, and others.
+As a tester, you may be asked to pose as a person who is interested in renting an apartment, buying a home, applying for financing to purchase housing, inquiring about property insurance for a home, or using other types of housing services.
 Testers must be at least 18 years old, objective, careful observers, accurate reporters, and truthful and credible witnesses.
 View the Qualifications for Testers for more information on what characteristics are important in a tester.
 Testers are paid a small stipend.

 What is Testing?

+Testing is one way to determine whether all housing consumers are being afforded the same information, service, treatment, and access without regard to the characteristics protected by fair housing laws.
 The testing process has been consistently supported by federal courts as a legitimate and necessary method to identify practices of unlawful housing discrimination.
 In West Michigan, successful complaints filed by claimants have been based upon evidence obtained by Fair Housing Center testers.
+In the context of fair housing enforcement, testing is an essential investigative tool.

 How Do I Become a Tester?

-If you are interested in taking on the challenging and rewarding role of a tester, register to attend the next scheduled tester training session at the Fair Housing Center.
+If you are interested in taking on the challenging and rewarding role of a tester, register to attend an upcoming training session over Zoom.
 Our comprehensive tester training sessions are held on a regular basis.
-Check out our event calendar or email us to learn about upcoming tester training dates.
-To register for a tester training via phone, or for more information about testing, contact Gabe Chapla at (616) 451-2980 or 1-866-389-FAIR.

 Become an Event Volunteer